ramsey/uuid/docs/reference/nonstandard-uuidv6.rst

     UuidV6 represents a :ref:`version 6, ordered-time UUID
     <nonstandard.version6>`.
 In addition to providing the methods defined on the
     interface, this class additionally provides the following methods.

-    .. php:method:: getDateTime()

-        :returns: A date object representing the timestamp associated with the UUID
-        :returntype: ``\DateTimeInterface``

     .. php:method:: toUuidV1()